UTKcataloging/tenncities/cleaned_data/remediation_files/open_refine_template.md

-# Open Refine Template for Photographs of Tennessee Cities Collection
+# Open Refine Template for Photographs of Tennessee Cities Collection (now "Images of East Tennessee")

 ## Template